“We Can’t Afford to Treat Our ADHD”

 ADHD Care on Your Own Dime

-ADHD experts note that these averages underestimate the costs of coping with the disorder, given that people with ADHD usually have higher general health care costs, due to common co-existing conditions such as anxiety, autism, depression, sleep disorders, drug and alcohol addiction, and a heightened risk of accidents.
+ADHD experts note that these averages underestimate the costs of coping with the disorder, given that people with ADHD usually have higher general health care costs, due to common co-existing conditions such as anxiety, autism, mood disorders, sleep disorders, drug and alcohol obsession, and a heightened risk of accidents.
 (To learn more about the costs incurred by survey respondents, see “Survey Says?” below.)

 Several survey participants who either lacked health insurance or had plans with limited coverage described strategies they use to stretch their health-care dollars.
 Some say they only see doctors willing to fight with insurance representatives.
 Others request free samples of medication from their doctors, or use manufacturer coupons and pharmacy discounts.
 Several say they have taken on another job or cut back in other areas of their life to help pay the costs of care for themselves or their children.